Just something that I wrote for the team the other day…

-Also I have seen people using both Oracle and SQL Server using the database metadata to determine if a table exists and then decide whether they can run an update script on it.
-In Oracle, this in formation is available in the
+Also, I have seen people using both Oracle and SQL Server using the database metadata to determine if a table exists and then decide whether they can run an update script on it.
+In Oracle, this information is available in the

 sys.objects.
-However SQL server provides the
+However, SQL server provides a

 object_id function which is very nice: